-When the iSCSI Layer at the target is ready to return the SCSI Read data to the initiator, it invokes the Put_Data_Operational_Primitive_qualified with DataDescriptorIn which defines the SCSI Data-in buffer.
+When the iSCSI Layer at the target is ready to return the SCSI Read data to the initiator, it MUST invoke the Put_Data Operational Primitive qualified with DataDescriptorIn which defines the SCSI

+Data-in buffer.
 See section 7.1 on the general requirement on the handling of iSCSI data-type PDUs.
 SCSI Data-in PDU(s) are used in SCSI Read data transfer as described in section 9.5.2.